stepfunc/oo_bindgen/README.md

 Object-oriented binding generator for Rust.

+# license

+Refer to `License.txt` for the terms of the non-commercial license.
+This software is "source available", but is not "open source".
+You must purchase a commercial license to use this software for profit.

 ## How it works

 - First, you write your Rust library without thinking about bindings.